bobbybudnick/SFS-Infrastructure/README.md

 scripting.
 While this does work a solution like this would not scale well to a large organization.
 This scripting involves a complex chain that all needs to be implemented correctly to work.
-SFS server redundancy 1 - Proxmox hook script that starts pre and post script
+SFS_SERVER_REDUNDANCY_1 - Proxmox hook script that starts pre and post script
-SFS server redundancy 2 - run on virtualization server pre VM boot
+SFS_SERVER_REDUNDANCY_2 - run on virtualization server pre VM boot
-SFS server redundancy 3 - runs on backup internet server
+SFS_SERVER_REDUNDANCY_3 - runs on backup internet server
-Persistent - runs on virtualization server post VM boot
+SFS_SERVER_REDUNDANCY_PERSISTENT - runs on virtualization server post VM boot
-Worker 1 - launches netcat for redundancy 2 and persistent to backup server
+WORKER_1 - launches netcat for redundancy 2 and persistent to backup server
 7. Remote Access Server
 While not strictly required versus forwarding ports this seems like an interesting alternative.
 It allows for things like putting computers with questionable security status behind another system rather than being directly on the Internet.
 A computer with moderate power is useful here for better remote desktop smoothness.
 Setup Windows hosts for RDP manually.
-Ports configuration RAS - open ports for SSL proxy
+ports.conf.RAS - open ports for SSL proxy
 SFS-SSL.conf.RAS - setup SSL proxy
-VNC server - auto start VNC for Linux host
+VNC_SERVER - auto start VNC for Linux host config.txt.RAS - low level system configuration for Pi 2
 8. Backup Internet Server
 A more simple non virtualized backup internet server can take over while the main server undergoes maintenance.
 Another idea is to use the backup as a network status server while the main server is operational.
 This server can reside on a different IP with appropriate forwarding or a more complex redundant arrangement can be used like the server redundancy scripts.
-Index html example - arranges status page to be displayed in iframe
+index.html.STATUS.EXAMPLE - arranges status page to be displayed in iframe
-Status html - displayed in iframe and updated dynamically by network agent
+STATUS.html.TEMPLATE - displayed in iframe and updated dynamically by network agent
-Network agent - handles the backend status work and updates html
+NETWORK_AGENT - handles the backend status work and updates html
-config.txt.BACKUPINTERNERSERVER - raspberry pi specific power saving boot options
+config.txt.BACKUPINTERNERSERVER - low level system configuration for Pi 2
 9. Staging Server
 Acting as a kind of network scratchpad the staging server is a miscellaneous bin for files.
 It can use minimal security as it is a temporary file holding